cloudfoundry/bpm-release/README.md

 ## Documentation

 Documentation can be found in the [docs](docs) directory.
-As we're developing bpm this documentation my lead the implementation changes briefly but will eventually become the official source of bpm documentation.
+As we're developing bpm this documentation may lead the implementation changes briefly, but it will eventually become the official source of bpm documentation.

 ## Plans